Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 2. Explore the Neighborhoods: Charm, Culture, and a Very Walkable Radius

-Jersey City wears its neighborhoods like a patchwork quilt—each one distinct, each one offering something to brag about.
+Jersey City wears its neighborhoods like a patchwork quilt, each one distinct, each one with something real to offer.
+Here's a neighborhood-by-neighborhood breakdown that goes beyond the surface.

 Downtown Jersey City